 Notice the serving size at your nearby restaurant use to be bigger.
-Reducing the quantity by 5%-10% is a fairly legitimate idea and customers do not even notice it, however if they do it can very well backfire.
+Reducing the quantity by 5%-10% is a fairly legitimate idea, and customers do not even notice it, however if they do notice it then can very well backfire.
 While some customers would appreciate that you did not increase the price, others would confront that they would rather pay the increased price than a smaller serving size.

 10. Discount on the bundle